 - Attending warranty meetings and warranty walkthroughs

-- Covering one-year warranties on CPC-level projects.
-(Smaller projects are handled by PMCS)
+- Covering one-year warranties on large projects.

 Warranty Work Order Standard Operating Procedures and Contact Information Forms: